-Applications which best fit the fund aims and themes will be shortlisted.
-Shortlisted applicants may then be telephoned by a Programme Manager from The London Community Foundation to gather any additional information needed about your project and/or organisation.
+Applications which best fit the Active Communities Programme themes and priority areas will be shortlisted.
+Shortlisted applicants will then be telephoned by a Programme Manager from The London Community Foundation to gather any additional information needed about your project and/or organisation.
 Shortlisted applications will be presented to a Fund Panel which will make recommendations on grant awards.
-Successful and unsuccessful applicants will be notified following the panel decisions on or around January 28th 2019.
+Successful and unsuccessful applicants will be notified of the decision in writing by September 2019.